 Sweet Challah with Streusel Topping via Joy of Kosher

 Do you make challah at home?
 Do you have any challah-hacks to share?
-For more recipes, photos, and conversations, visit our Facebook page or follow PJ Library on Instagram.
+For more recipes, photos, and conversations, visit us on Facebook

 January 3, 2017